NethServer/ns8-core/core/agent/README.md

 status is set, no more steps are invoked and the action exit code is set to 10 unless another non-zero exit code is returned by the last step.

-Exit codes summary:
+Exit codes and their meaning:

 - `0` - success
-- `1` - generic error
+- `1` - **available to use** for generic errors
-- `2-7` - action-specific error numbers
+- `2-7` - **available to use** for action-specific error numbers
 - `8` - the invoked action is not defined or has 0 steps (the directory is empty)
-- `9` - `execve()` error
+- `9` - OS `exec()` error, like "file is not executable" and similar
 - `10` - default exit code once `validation-failed` status is set.
 It can be overridden by terminating the step with a non-zero exit code.
-- `11-31` - reserved
+- `11-31` - reserved to the agent implementation
-- `32-127` - action-specific error numbers
+- `32-255` - **available to use** for action-specific error numbers

 ## File descriptors

 Each action step receives the `task.data` string from FD 0 (INPUT).
-Any data sent to FD 1 (OUTPUT) constitutes the action output data, and any data sent to FD 2 (ERROR) is immediately copied to the agent stderr stream and appended to the action error data.
+Any data sent to FD 1 (OUTPUT) constitutes the action output data, and any data sent to FD 2 (ERROR) is immediately copied to the agent error stream and appended to the action error data.

-An action step receives an open file descriptor where it can write special command strings.
+An action step receives an additional file descriptor where it can write special command strings.
 The file descriptor number can be obtained from the `AGENT_COMFD` environment variable.

-## Environment
+## Environment and working directory

-A running action step receives its operating system process environment from the agent.
+A running action step receives the **current working directory** value and its operating system process environment from the agent.
 This environment consists of

 - variables inherited from the agent environment (e.g. PATH, PYTHONPATH...)
 - variables imported from the Redis DB, stored in the hash key `<AGENT_ID>/environment` (e.g. MODULE_ID, IMAGE_URL...)